text module

 analyze_single_face(face: ndarray) dict

-Analyzes the features of a single face.
+Analyzes the features of a single face on the image.

 Parameters: